MicrosoftDocs/learn/learn-pr/beginner-python/python-loops/includes/4-for-loops.md

 > [!NOTE]
 > Python has many types that can be looped over.
 These types are known as *iterables*.

 Python lists are iterable, and they can be used with a `for` loop.
-You use a `for` loop with iterables where you will loop a known number of times, once for each item in the iterable.
+You use a `for` loop with iterables where you'll loop a known number of times, once for each item in the iterable.

 ## About `for` loops